ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-pkelly55/thesis.md

 Usage of Railway:
 Railway was used for my project when I began to host the project online.
 Options were not available to host online using a Sqlite3 database.
 Some reasons were given that the data would be reset in 24 hours.
 This was not a good option for the project.
 All the data needed to be stable for the Admin to make comparisons.
 Railway lets the user create an instance of a Postgresql database and gives the database variable in a clean and efficient manner for quick connection to Django.
 The project was then deployed to Vercel, a cloud platform for static sites and serverless functions.
 This hosting setup provides a scalable and reliable environment for the Django and Postgresql, enabling efficient access and performance.

 Now it comes down to how to run this project.
 From the github repository Peyton_Kelly_Artifact.
 The user can clone the repository on their machine.
 Once the repository is cloned, the user can navigate to the project directory and run commands to have the Django web server stand up.
+First the virtual environment should be started up with ```source venv/bin/activate```.
 In my artifact there are multiple folders that user can look into and change to experiment with the Django design.
 The main folder 'Admin', where the manage.py file lives is where the user needs to be in to run: ```python manage.py runserver```
 This command will start the Django web server, and the user can access the site by navigating to the provided URL.
 The user can then experiment with the site's functionalities, including IP tracking, user blocking, and the integration of IPStack data.
 The user can also explore the admin site to view the stored IPStack data and manage user access.
 For more access to the site, a superuser can be created by running the command: ```python manage.py createsuperuser``` This command prompts the user to create a superuser account, providing access to the Django admin site.
 The superuser can then manage the site's functionalities, including IP tracking, user blocking, and user access management.